ozgun/ozgun.github.io/_posts/2017-08-04-request-tests-fail-after-upgrading-to-rails-5.md

 get url, params: nil, headers: headers
 {% endhighlight %}

-See this [stackoverflow post](https://stackoverflow.com/questions/18289152/what-does-a-double-splat-operator-do) how to use splat and double splat.
+Also, see this [stackoverflow post](https://stackoverflow.com/questions/18289152/what-does-a-double-splat-operator-do) how to use splat and double splat.